sfazilyesil/fluentd-example/README.md

 # fluentd-example
-Example project for log collecting, unifying and forwarding with Fluentd.
+Example project for collecting, unifying and forwarding application logs with Fluentd.
 It collects Docker container logs via fluentd log driver and json file logs via fluentd file input observer.
-Then it processes and enriches them; finally send them to Kafka to be consumed later.
+Then it processes and enriches them; finally sends them to Kafka to be consumed later.

 ![](usage-example.gif)